 To keep up with the rising tide of threats, security has to start at the top of the corporate ladder with the board.
-Executives should make security a company-wide priority by training employees, creating up-to-date incident response programs, and proactively taking steps to get ahead of breaches in order to reduce their overall impact.
+Executives should make security a company-wide priority by training employees, creating up-to-date incident response programs, and proactively taking steps to get ahead of breaches to reduce impact.

-Threat actors are constantly changing their methods to improve their own success.
-Also, malware that can update itself to avoid detection (such as emotet) poses unique challenges.
+Threat actors are constantly changing their methods.
+Also, malware that updates itself to avoid detection (such as emotet) poses unique challenges.
 What kept you safe last year may not work this year, and so on.
-Be sure your company is aware of the latest security threats and trends.
+Be sure your company is aware of the latest threatware and security trends.

 4. “Compliance = Security.”